 As we continue to drive collection and fibre recycling, we are also increasing our focus on polymer recycling in our packaging.
 As part of our recent pledge to the EU Plastics Strategy, we will work with partners to ensure that by 2030, recycling solutions are in place for all components of our beverage cartons.

-Recycling contributes to a circular economy that keeps valuable materials in use; it also helps prevent littering, saves resources, and reduces climate impact.
+Recycling contributes to a low-carbon circular economy that keeps valuable materials in use.
+It also helps prevent littering, saves resources, and reduces climate impact.

 In 2010, we set a goal to double our recycling rate to 40 percent by 2020.
 We were the first packaging company to set such an ambitious target and have made considerable progress towards it.
 In 2018, our global recycling rate was 26 percent (from 25 percent in 2017).
 However, it is important to note that through our initiatives we have contributed to recycling a lot more than that, accounting for 40 percent of all packages in the market.
-Used beverage cartons are collected in 77 markets around the world, and PolyAl is collected in 48.
+Used beverage cartons are collected in 77 markets around the world, and PolyAl is collected in 48 markets.

 Setting the goal was the right thing to do; it provided a direction that focused our work.
 The target raised the importance of recycling – both within and outside Tetra Pak.
 It helped us align partners along our value chain, and significantly improve recycling awareness and infrastructure along the way.